-- Use a strap wrench to tighten the fuel filter another 3⁄4 of a turn. - If required, connect the wiring harness to the water in fuel sensor. - 6.
+- Tighten the fuel filter another 3⁄4 of a turn after the gasket makes contact with the filter head. - If required, connect the wiring harness to the water in fuel sensor. - 6.
 Connect the batteries.

 Batteries can emit explosive gases.
 To reduce the possibility of personal injury, always ventilate the compartment before servicing the batteries.
 To reduce the possibility of arcing, remove the negative (-) battery cable first and attach the negative (-) battery cable last.